Rkarkoub/Rkarkoub/README.md

 I’m drawn to problems that are messy and open-ended at the start; scattered information, inefficient workflows, and clunky systems that don’t quite work together.
 The kind of problems where the solution isn’t obvious, but once it’s built, it feels simple.

 I studied Applied Data Science at Penn State, where I focused on building predictive systems.
-Since then, I’ve leaned heavily into backend engineering and product-driven system design.
+Since then, I’ve expanded into backend engineering and product development, with the goal of integrating data-driven systems directly into the products I build.

 ---